Sispo/grammarton/README.md

 var pda = grammarton.GetPushdownAutomaton(E);
 ```

-E - is axiom of the grammar
+E - is the axiom of the grammar

 You can get recognition result:
 ```C#